stevenpersia/cosynk-desktop-app/README.md

 yarn
 ```

-When installation is complete, run with version of your choice :
+When installation is complete, run one of these commands :

 ```bash
 yarn dev #development